History of Hungarian Americans in Metro Detroit: History

 In the late 1890s, Hungarians began to populate Detroit.
 They settled Delray in Southwest Detroit.
 In 1898 the Michigan Malleable Iron Company began operations in Delray.
 Hungarian immigrants moved to Delray from cities including Cleveland Ohio; South Bend, Indiana; and Toledo, Ohio in order to get better working conditions and better wages.
-On 14 December 1904 the American Hungarian Reformed Church in Allen Park, MI was organised.
+On 14 December 1904 the First Hungarian Evangelical & Reformed Church on West End in (Delray) Detroit, MI was organized.
 In 1905 a Hungarian Catholic church opened in Delray.
 The current Holy Cross Hungarian Catholic Church building opened by 1925.
 Hungarians became one of the largest groups to settle Detroit in the early 20th century.
 The Delray-Springwells area served as the "Little Hungary" of Detroit and Michigan's Hungarian culture was centered in that community.
 The first wave of Hungarian refugees came to the U.S. in order to escape the Austro-Hungarian Empire's political issues.

 After World War I a second wave of Hungarian refugees, who escaped due to religious and political reasons, arrived.
 These Hungarians became refugees because several territories had been separated from the Hungarian homeland.
 They selected Detroit because the automobile plants paid high wages.
 Many Hungarians in the second wave had intended to return to Hungary.
 However Detroit's Historic Places of Worship stated that "strong community ties and the relative betterment of daily life kept them in America."
 Some of those who came in this wave had previously worked in coal mines in Pennsylvania.
 As the number of Hungarians in Delray increased, a new church of the Holy Cross Hungarian Catholic Church opened in 1925.

 In 1935 Doanne Erdmann Beynon, author of "Crime and Custom of the Hungarians of Detroit", wrote that Detroit "has never been a "first port of entry" to any considerable number of Hungarian immigrants."
 Hungarians coming to Detroit had lived in other U.S. cities before coming to Detroit and Beynon wrote that they usually "have become acculturated, at least partially, to Hungarian-American life prior to their migration to Detroit."
 Beynon wrote that the immigrants had lived in a "rather homogenous" society in small communities "which are least affected by modern industrial civilization" and that "their lives had been moulded and controlled by the traditional folk culture."